robertbraeutigam/scan/README.md

 The application layer is defined by specific payloads in Application Messages and their choreography after a logical connection on the network layer has been established.

-The Initiator of the network connection is called a Controller Device on this layer, while the Responder is called the Controlled Device.
-A single connection only allows for one side to be the Controller.
-This means, that since existing connections must be re-used, no two devices can control each other at the same time.

-Note that in any setup the Controller and Controlled roles may be defined independently of the Devices themselves.
-For example in a single Light and a single Button setup, we may traditionally think, that the Button "controls" the Light, but in fact the Light can be set up to "control" the Button.
-That is, to initiate a connection to the Button and based on Data the Button generates control its own operation.
-In this case the Light will obviously not "control" the Button in the traditional meaning, but will nonetheless assume the role of the "Controller" for the purposes of this specification.
-It will send Commands to read the Data from the Button.

-The application layer is a request-response type protocol.
-The Controller may make requests and the Controlled may respond.
+The application layer is a request-response protocol.
+Any party to a connection may make requests and the other party may respond.
 Unlike protocols such as HTTP, this protocol allows many requests and responses to be sent in parallel, including many streaming responses or multiple responses for a single request.